troglobit/pimd-dense/README.md

 pimdd is the dense-mode cousin to [pimd][], the reference implementation for [PIM-DM draft 5][draft].
-[RFC3973][] later revised the protocol, pimdd does not (yet) support that revision.
+[RFC3973][] later revised the protocol, which pimdd does not (yet) fully support.

-This code is old and was sort of dead and forgotten.
-The only project that kept it running was FreeBSD in their ports collection.
-As such it was included in the BSD Router Project.
+PIM-DM is very similar to DVRMP ([mrouted][]), they both follow the flood-and-prune paradigm, but unlike DVMRP a PIM-DM implementation relies on the underlying unicast routes to already be established.

-This project at GitHub is an attempt at reviving it.
+This GitHub project is an attempt at reviving pimdd.
 The latest code on the master branch has been infused with fresh DNA strands from the [pimd][] project, including a netlink back-end to read the unicast routing table.